fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Now both versions of the library rollup are installed and the container works!

 Next, let's move the config to the file <i>docker-compose.dev.yml</i>.
-That file should be at the root of the project as well:
+This file should be at the root of the project as well:

 ```yml
 services: